yumileroy/onemanga/README.md

 	zip (Needed to compress .cbz)
 	p7z (Needed to compress .cb7)
-	tar (Needed to compress .cbt, but I'm sure everyone has that on their *nix-based systems, again GNU version recommended)
+	tar (Needed to compress .cbt, but I'm sure everyone has that on their *nix-based systems, again GNU version recommended) gzip (Needed to compress .tar.gzm should be available in lots of *nix-based systems) bzip2 (Needed to compress .tar.bz2, should be available in lots of *nix-based systems)

 #### To check for prerequisites: